 This list isn’t exhaustive so if something else is going on for you it may be that counselling could help.

-I am an ‘integrative’ counsellor.
-This means that I work with a range of approaches such as:
+As an ‘integrative’ counsellor I can work with a range of approaches such as:

 - Person centred counselling